 What Does It Mean To Be Pre-Qualified?

-Rather than a full check, a creditor can do a preliminary look and decide you will likely be eligible for a loan.
-This is what is known as a “soft pull”, and is the same kind of check potential employers often give new employees.
+Rather than a full check, a creditor can do a preliminary look.
+And based on it decide you will likely be eligible for a loan.
+This is what is known as a “soft pull”.
+And is the same kind of check potential employers often give new employees.